GuestMeNot/Creative-Thoughts/DistributedMutex.md

 - More research needs to be done on Distributed Mutexes prior to implementation as other designs may be better or may inform this design.
 - There are could subtle usage scenarios, which need to be thought through.
+- How is the internal lock represented such that all participants can self-recognize who has the internal lock?
+- How would multiple Distributed Mutexes in an application share network connections?
+- What happens to downstream code when the Mutex is rolled back?
+- What happens if the network is partition evenly across participants?